FlorianWilhelm/lda4rec/README.md

 ![LDA4Rec](docs/gfx/lda4rec_601x132.png?raw=true)

-Accompanying source code to the paper "Matrix Factorization for Collaborative Filtering is just Solving an Adjoint Latent Dirichlet Allocation Model after All" by Florian Wilhelm.
+Accompanying source code to the paper "Matrix Factorization for Collaborative Filtering is just Solving an Adjoint Latent Dirichlet Allocation Model After All" by Florian Wilhelm.
 The preprint can be found [here](docs/lda4rec_fwilhelm_prepint.pdf).

 ## Installation